Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Translational invariant infinite tensor ring

 \subsection{Infinite tensor ring}

-Generalizing \defref{def:TR} to tensor rings with an infinite number of cores is impossible because this would require an infinite amount of data to represent $\bfx$.
-On the other hand, using the translational invariance property allows us to generalize \defref{def:tiTR} to infinite tensor rings (iTR).
+Practically, it is difficult to generalize \defref{def:TR} to tensor rings with an infinite number of cores because this would require an infinite amount of data to represent $\bfx$.
+In contrast, it is possible to generalize \defref{def:tiTR} to infinite tensor rings (iTR).